-A major focus of our research is to understand the details of Hh signalling at the genetic, molecular and structural level with emphasis on the key intracellular SUFU and GLI components.
-Secondly, to understand how aberrant activation of this pathway can drive cancer development and to devise new methods aimed at pharmacological inhibition of the Hh signalling pathway at the level of the GLI transcriptional effectors building on our detailed biological and molecular studies of the pathway.
+A major focus of research has been to understand the details of Hh signalling at the genetic, molecular, and structural level with emphasis on the key intracellular SUFU and GLI components.
+Secondly, to understand how aberrant activation of this pathway can drive cancer development and to devise new methods aimed at pharmacological inhibition of the Hh signalling pathway at the level of the GLI transcriptional effectors.

-To understand cancer biology and how to best eradicate tumour cells we must know the biology of normal tissues including the nature of tissue stem and progenitor cells, their interconversions and their ability to serve as cancer cells of origin.
-With this aim we are interested in the presence and functional properties of tissue stem cells marked by expression of Lgr5 and Lgr6 in skin and mammary gland.
+To understand cancer biology and how to best eradicate tumour cells, it is of key importance to know the biology of normal tissues including the nature of tissue stem and progenitor cells, their interconversions, and their ability to serve as cancer cells of origin.
+With this aim, the presence and functional properties of tissue stem cells marked by expression of Lgr5 and Lgr6 in skin and mammary gland have been characterised.